 Take Care Of Yourself By Paying Attention To Your Diet

 Food is funny – sometimes, a big meal of steak and potatoes really hits the spot.
 But after all that food, you’re not feeling so great, right?
-It’s important to understand what foods do what to your body.
+It’s important to understand what foods do to your body.
 This way, you can create a diet that works for you.
 Maybe you feel better when you cut out all that red meat – there are other ways to get a good source of protein.
 And if you’re not too keen on salad every night, have no fear – there are so many delicious ways to jazz up other healthy greens.

 Try Your Best